Contemporary China Graduate Colloquium

 Presentations will be held on the following dates.
-All presentations are held in the mornings in Room 190 Wallace.
+All presentations are held Friday afternoon in Room 367 Wallace.

 If you would like to join the CCGC mailing list, please send an email to email@example.com with your name, department, and area of interest in contemporary Chinese issues.

-CCGC is currently accepting proposals for presentations to be given during the Fall 2014 semester.
+CCGC is currently accepting proposals for presentations to be given during the Fall 2018 semester.
 We welcome proposals from graduate students, post-docs, and faculty who would like to share their research on contemporary (post-1949) China.
-The presentations will take place over breakfast in a relatively informal workshop setting.
+The presentations will take place over lunch in a relatively informal workshop setting.
 Both works-in-progress and polished pieces are welcome.

 If you are interested in presenting this fall semester, please send an email to firstname.lastname@example.org with the following information: